 Section C - Any complaint made against a teacher which is written and placed in the teacher's personnel file shall first be offered to the teacher to be initialed and dated by the teacher.
 A teacher shall have a right to inspect this file.
-A teacher will have the right to review the contents of all records, excluding initial references from job application screening, of the district pertaining to said teacher originating after initial employment and to have a representative of the Association accompany him/her in such review.
+A teacher will have the right to review the contents of all records of the district pertaining to said teacher originating after initial employment and to have a representative of the Association accompany him/her in such review.

 Section D - A teacher shall be notified, prior to complaints or other material originating after initial employment, being included in his/her personnel file.
 The teacher may submit a written notation regarding any such material, including written complaints and the same shall be attached to the file copy of the material in question.
 When a teacher is asked to sign material to be placed in his/her file such signature shall indicate his/her awareness of the material and does not necessarily mean agreement with its content.
-No complaint will be included in the teacher's personnel file, or used in any disciplinary action unless the teacher has been informed of the complaint and the identity of the complainant is made known to the teacher.

-Section E - If any material within the teacher's personnel file is found to be improper as defined in Article III, Sections A through D, incorrect, or illegal such material shall be corrected or expunged, whichever is appropriate.
+Section E - If any material within the teacher's personnel file is found to be incorrect or improper as defined in Article III, Sections A through D, such material shall be corrected or expunged, whichever is appropriate.
 Material of a negative nature may be addressed by the teacher in writing and made part of the permanent file.
-Material of a negative nature, excluding evaluations and any other prohibited topics, may be removed after three (3) years at the teacher's request provided that a similar incident has not occurred during that time.
+Material of a negative nature, (excluding evaluations, information relating to disciplinary measures, or material related to any other prohibited subjects of bargaining), may be removed after three (3) years at the teacher's request provided that a similar incident has not occurred during that time.
 Such removal must have the approval of the Principal and the Board.

-Section F - Nothing herein shall be construed to deny or restrict any teacher rights he may have under the Michigan General School Laws or applicable civil service laws and regulations, except to the extent that those rights are limited by this Agreement.
+Section F - Nothing herein shall be construed to deny or restrict any teacher rights he may have under the Michigan Revised School Code or employment laws and regulations, except to the extent that those rights are limited by this Agreement.
 The rights provided to teachers elsewhere shall be deemed independent from those set forth in this agreement.